oYakate/dotfiles/README.md

 </div>
 <br>

 Don't worry, these will get better as I get better at linux in general.
-For now just imagine this are good dots.
+For now just imagine these are good.

 Some dwm screenshots: